 Export Control regulations are a multi-faceted body of law and regulations governing the export of sensitive items, including equipment and technology used in research, which can affect a research institution in many different and unexpected ways.
 The Yes/No questions in Coeus

 require an answer to plans for export controlled equipment or information.
 Please review Export Controls

 for more information on how these regulations are managed at the University.

-Projects which include international collaboration may require URB review and approval after the proposal has been submitted to the sponsor.
+Projects which include international travel and/or collaboration may require URB review and approval after the proposal has been submitted to the sponsor.
 The Yes/No questions in Coeus

-that address international collaboration must be checked as “Yes” to flag the proposal as one that includes international collaboration.
+that address international collaboration must be checked as “Yes” to flag the proposal as one that includes international collaboration along with the list of names and affiliations.
 An additional Coeus question must also be marked “Yes” if the collaboration involves a certain list of countries, due to a potential involvement with the export control regulations.

 Facilities Alteration or Renovation